 Enter your British Airways Executive Club Account Number.

-Make sure you sign-up for a British Airways Executive Club account before transferring your points, as Chase will require this information.
+Before transferring your points, sign up for a British Airways Executive Club account, as Chase will require this information.

 Indicate the number of Chase Ultimate Rewards Points you would like to transfer to the British Airways Executive Club.

-Run your award search and book your award flight using British Airways Avios.
+Run your award search on British Airways and book your flight using British Airways Avios.

 Benefits of Transferring Chase Ultimate Rewards Points to the British Airways Executive Club